Keeper is fanatical about credential security and data protection

 Read more about the Keeper Automator service.

-Device-level Security for SSO Connect Cloud
+Device-level security for SSO Connect Cloud

 For SSO Connect Cloud users, an Elliptic Curve private key is generated and stored locally on each device.
 On modern web browsers and the Electron-based Keeper Desktop application, the Keeper Vault stores the local device EC private key (“DPRIV”) as a non-exportable CryptoKey.
 On iOS and macOS devices, the key is stored in the device Keychain.
 On Android devices, the key is encrypted with the Android Keystore, utilizing Encrypted Shared Preferences.
 Where available, Keeper utilizes secure storage mechanisms on each operating system.